hyuan27/Leetcode/README.md

 2. Change to string, reverse, and return.

 Second method is more straightforward, and faster as less operation and checks are required.
-But both algorithm should be log(x) time compexity.
+But both algorithm should be O(log(x)) time compexity.

+## 9. Palindrome Number

+Three ways

+1. First one is just to compare string to reversed string, one line code woo!

+2. Second and Third try to only compare half the number, one by math, one by string, but not much improve on time, technically all three are O(log(x))